docker-archive/classicswarm/docs/swarm-api.md

 # Registry Authentication

-During container create calls, the swarm API will optionally accept a X-Registry-Config header.
+During container create calls, the swarm API will optionally accept an X-Registry-Config header.
 If provided, this header will be passed down to the engine if the image must be pulled to complete the create operation.

-The following two examples demonstrate how to utilize this using the existing docker CLI
+The following two examples demonstrate how to utilize this using the existing Docker CLI

 * CLI usage example using username/password: